asrato/github-users/README.md

 ## About the project

 A React application used to display GitHub users information.
 It has support for computers and mobile devices, having a responsive behavior in all the app.
+Its purpose is to, not only train my React skills, but also to use the GitHub's API.

 ## Technologies
 This projects uses: